MwaiBanda/Authentication/README.md

 Multiplatform Firebase Auth Wrapper For Android, iOS & Js.
 This library can be used either as a KMM dependency or installed as a standalone library for Android via Maven, iOS with the `Swift package manager` and Js with `npm`

 # Usage
+The library exposes a kotlin object called `Authentication` that provides instances of the `AuthentionController`, a class that makes thread safe asynchronous calls to the `AuthenticationService`.
+A class that makes calls to the Kotlin Firebase SDK [@gitlive/firebase-kotlin-sdk](https://github.com/GitLiveApp/firebase-kotlin-sdk)
+## Kotlin
+Use the Authetication object to access the shared AuthenticationController.
 ```kotlin
 class AuthControllerImpl(
     private val controller: AuthenticationController = Authentication.controller